-If you live in a major metropolitan like Atlanta, ridesharing services such as Lyft and Uber can be nothing short of revolutionary.
+If you live in a major metropolitan like Atlanta, ridesharing services like Lyft and Uber are nothing short of revolutionary.
 Cheaper, faster, and easier to use than a traditional cab service, ridesharing companies have made getting around town a breeze.
 But, as with all things, if it seems too good to be true, it probably is.
-In fact, while this new technology connects drivers and riders in the blink of an eye, it does not account for any mishaps that may take place along the way.
-Anyone involved in an accident with an Uber or Lyft driver can find themselves taking a very complicated and costly trip.
+Anyone involved in an accident with an Uber or Lyft driver can find themselves taking a complicated and costly trip.

-If you have recently been involved in an Uber or Lyft accident, give the Atlanta car accident attorneys at Grant Law Offices a call today.
+If you have been injured while riding in an Uber or Lyft, give the Atlanta car accident attorneys at Grant Law Offices a call.
 We're committed to helping those who have been injured.
-To schedule a free consultation, call (866) 249-5513 or (404) 995-3955.
+To schedule a free consultation, dial (404) 995-3955 or toll-free (866) 249-5513 today.

 What can be done?
 Unlike the taxi services of old, Uber and Lyft approach customer service and safety in a different manner.
 Currently, they do their best to remain at a distance from their users, their drivers, and the communities they serve.
 They do this by claiming their drivers aren't employees and that their service just connects people needing rides to drivers.
 This is a blatant attempt to shield themselves from any liability should an accident occur with one of their drivers.

 Ridesharing companies are a new concept to the road.
-Only in the past few years has the technology exploded, with such services now available in even modestly populated areas.
-As a result, many of the rule and laws governing such entities are rushing to catch up.
-This kind of clamor generates a great deal of confusion and frustration.
+As a result, many of the rules and lawmakers who govern “transportation network companies” are rushing to catch up.
 There is no clearer example of this than in an Uber or Lyft driver’s insurance coverage.